yamcs/yamcs/docs/server-manual/services/instance/cfdp.rst

 The CFDP transfers can be suspended and resumed.
 Suspending means that no PDU is sent out but incoming PDUs are still processed.
 The timers are deactivated.
 Upon resuming, the timers are restarted and their counts reset to 0.
 For example if at the time of the suspension, an EOF has been sent 2 times out of 5, after the transfer is resumed, the EOF sending is again starting with 0 out of 5.
 This allows suspending the transfer when the limit has been reached and resume the transfer at a later moment without changing the state.

-Several pecularities and limitations of the implementation can be noted:
+Several peculiarities and limitations of the implementation can be noted:
  * The NAK PDUs issued by Sender always contain the beginning of the file up to filling up the PDU with data.
 Unless the file is very large and with lots of small gaps, a NAK PDU will contain all the missing data at the given point.
  * The Receiver will overwrite the list of segments to resend with the list received in the latest NAK.
  * Keep Alive PDU and Prompt PDU are not used.
  * Filestore requests are not supported.
  * User operations (proxy, directory, remote status) as per chapter 6 of the CCSDS 727.0-B-5 are not supported.
- * Remote supsend/resume operations are not supported.
+ * Remote suspend/resume operations are not supported.
 Note that local suspend/resume operations are supported; this means that suspending a transfer has to be done concurrently on this service and remotely with a different mechanism (e.g. sending a telecommand).

 Usage
 -----
 The service produces PDUs as per CCSDS specification.
 The PDUs are written/read to/from Yamcs streams.
 How the PDUs are sent to/from the spacecraft is mission specific.

-An example on how to use the streams to embeed the CFDP PDUs into CCSDS packets can be seen in the cfdp example.
+An example on how to use the streams to embed the CFDP PDUs into CCSDS packets can be seen in the cfdp example (the most interesting bit is in ``src/main/yamcs/etc/extra_streams.sql``).

 Class Name